abadid/cmsc424-spring2019/project3/readme.md

 ## **Part 5 (Optional): Deploying to AWS**

 More likely than not, you will have to work with a database in the cloud at some point in the future.
-Here we give you the opportunity to deploy your MatchMaker application to the cloud, turn it into a publicly accessible Website, and get to work with cloud databases a little bit.
+Here we give you the opportunity to deploy your application to the cloud, turn it into a publicly accessible Website, and get to work with cloud databases a little bit.
 Note that you can sign up for a free tier trial to use AWS with a new account; however Amazon may charge money to deploy this app.
 However, you can apply for free Amazon credit as a student (https://www.awseducate.com/Registration) that should cover the costs of the initial deployment.
 Please note that this application process may take several days for them to get back to you.

  Follow these steps to do this: